-This is a comprehensive introductory continuing education course for all registered nurses, advanced practice nurses, and nurse coaches interested in integrating functional medicine into their practice.
+This is a comprehensive continuing education course for all registered nurses, advanced practice nurses, and nurse coaches interested in integrating functional medicine into their practice.

 Explore the core fundamentals of functional medicine and learn practical applications that can be done at the RN licensure level and above.
 Nurses will have a robust understanding of functional approaches within their scope of practice.